 No Liability: Homestead House Paint Co.
 Inc. assumes no liability whatsoever for losses or damages, including property damage, which results from misuse of its products, including improper technique, or failure to test methods and colour accuracy before painting.

-Are your Milk Paint and Fusion™ Mineral Paint safe ?
+Is Fusion™ Mineral Paint safe ?

 Our Paints are free from volatile organic compounds (VOCs), meaning they don’t contain solvents that off-gas as they dry.
-Unlike many other VOC-free paints, our pigments are also all-natural mineral based, and do not add any VOCs themselves.
+Unlike many other VOC-free paints, our pigments are mineral based, and do not add any VOCs themselves.

 With all of that said, the potential effects of ingestion by a child over a long period of time has not been studied, and we can’t guarantee that there is no potential for harm.
-Our paints are certainly lower risk, and a far safer alternative than other latex or acrylic paints, however we recommend that you do your own research before using it on objects that children will be in close contact with.
+Our paints are certainly lower risk, and a far safer alternative than other paints, however we recommend that you do your own research before using it on objects that children will be in close contact with.